PARENTING PREPARATION EDUCATION IMPROVES SELF EFFICACY IN PREGNANT WOMEN

 Authors

-Background: In Indonesia, 42.3-68.7% of pregnant women have low self-efficacy and are not physically and knowledge-wise ready to become mothers.
+Background: In Indonesia, 42.3% of pregnant women have low self-efficacy and 68.7% women are not physically and knowledge-wise ready to become mothers.
 Willingness to become parents is very important to create a better future generation.
 Education with audio-visual media is preferred and easy to understand.
 This study aims to determine the effect of education on preparation for becoming parents on the self-efficacy of pregnant women.
-Method: The design of this study was a quasi-experimental design with a pre-test post-test non-equivalent with control group design approach.
-The sample size was 36 people, namely pregnant women who met the inclusion and exclusion criteria with purposive sampling and data analysis with Mann Whitney.
+Method: The design of this study was a quasi-experimental design with a pre-test post-test non-equivalent with control group design approach, which was conducted at the Songgon Health Center Banyuwangi, Indonesia in June 2024.
+The sample size consisted of 36 people selected through purposive sampling.
+The subjects of this study, pregnant women who met the inclusion and exclusion criteria, were divided into two groups: the intervention group (18 respondents), which received educational animated videos on parenthood preparation, and the control group (18 respondents), which received standard ANC interventions.
+Self-efficacy was measured using the Maternal Self-Efficacy in Parenting Preparation questionnaire.
+The statistical analysis was conducted using the Mann-Whitney and Wilcoxon tests.
 Result: The average increase in self-efficacy in the intervention group was greater than in the control group (10.72> 5.50).
 The results of the statistical test showed a p-value of 0.019 (p <0.05), namely there was an effect of education on preparation for becoming parents on the self-efficacy of pregnant women.
 Conclusion: Education about preparing to become parents using animated videos can be applied during pregnancy classes or during antenatal care.